(one synonym : Telesto cyclospila Meyrick & Lower, 1902)

 The adult butterfly is dark brown with several white spots on each fore wing.
 The male has a black line (sex brand) half way across the top of each fore wing.
 There is a yellow patch on each hind wing.
 Underneath, the fore wings are half pale brown and half dark brown, with several pale yellow spots.
 The hind wings underneath are yellow with one separate outlined white spot near the base, and an arc of about eight subterminal outlined white spots.
 The male wing span is about 3.5 cms.
 The female is slightly larger.

-Eggs are pale green, and laid singly on leaves of a foodplant.
+Eggs are pale yellowish-green and arespheroidal with about 40 microscopic ribs, The eggs are laid singly on leaves of a foodplant.

 The species may be found in small pockets in :